Azure/iotedge/kubernetes/doc/rbac.md

 ## EdgeAgent

-An EdgeAgent component doesn’t require cluster-wide operations so it is downgraded to a Role with permissions scope to a namespace Edge installed in.
+EdgeAgent doesn’t need to perform cluster-wide operations so it is downgraded to a Role with permissions scoped to the namespace the edge device is installed in.
 All security operations are delegated to iotedged.

 ## EdgeHub and modules